sghill-rewrite/commons-lang3-api-plugin/README.md

 ### Plugins directly depending on commons-lang3

-Replace the dependency to `org.apache.commons:commons-lang3` with the dependency to `commons-lang-api`.
+Replace the dependency to `org.apache.commons:commons-lang3` with the dependency to `commons-lang3-api`.

 * Before:
     ```